miggyval/elec3001_lab_01/README.md

 ## Lab 1 - Introduction to Arduino Due: Sampling and Reconstruction

 # Pre-lab
-- Revise basic sampling theory
+- Revise basic sampling and the Nyquist sampling theorem
 - Familiarise yourself with Arduino Due by reading the documentation
 - Review analogue low-pass filters (low-pass filter, Sallen-Key topology for Butterworth filter)